pechouc/dbs_empirical_analysis/README.md

 ### Fetching the code and data

-To run the code and replicate the econometric analysis, you can first clone this repository with the following command:
+To run the code and replicate the analysis, you can clone this repository with the following command:

 ```
 git clone git@github.com:pechouc/dbs_empirical_analysis.git